travis-ci/docs-travis-ci-com/docs/user/travis-pro.md

 leave comments on your pull requests is to add him as a read-only user to the repositories tested on Travis.
 These steps aren't necessary for open source projects, travisbot loves all of them without any manual intervention.

+### How can I encrypt files that include sensitive data?

+Some customers have files in their repositories that contain sensitive data, like passwords or API credentials, all of which are important for your build to succeed.
+But it's data you don't want to give everyone access to.
+You still want to be able to give the source code to folks on your team without giving them access to this kind of data.

+While we're working on a solution that allows you to encrypt sensitive data as environment variables, there's a simple trick you can deploy on Travis Pro in the meantime.
+[Luke Patterson](https://twitter.com/lukewpatterson/) came up with this little trick, thanks for sharing it!

+It utilizes the private key we generate for each repository so we can clone the code on our build machines.
+That key is kept on Travis' end only, so no external party has access to it.
+What you do have access to is the public key on GitHub.
+You can download that public key and e.g. make it part of your project to keep it around.

+After data is encrypted locally you can store the files in Git and run a set of commands to decrypt it on the continuous integration machine, using the SSH private key that we already store on the machine.

+Below are the steps required to encrypt and decrypt data.

+* Download the key from GitHub and store it in a file. e.g. `id_rsa.pub`
+* Extract a public key certificate from the public key:
+  `ssh-keygen -e -m PKCS8 -f id_rsa.pub > id_rsa.pub.pem`
+* Now you can encrypt a file, let's call it config.xml:
+  `openssl rsautl -encrypt -pubin -inkey id_rsa.pem -in config.xml -out config.xml.enc`
+* Add the file to your Git repository.
+* For the build to decrypt the file, add a `before_script` section to your `.travis.yml` that runs the opposite command of the above:
+  `before_script: openssl rsautl -decrypt -inkey ~/.ssh/id_rsa -in config.xml.enc -out config.xml`